iltuoconsulenteit/DocCropper/README.md

 DOCROPPER_SETTINGS_PASSWORD=12345678
 ```

+### Manual license setup

+Run `scripts/setup_license.*` for your platform to interactively supply a license name and key.
+The script stores them in `env/license.env`, updates `settings.json`, and disables remote checks so the app comes up licensed immediately.
+The same fields are also available in the web UI under **License**.

 ### 🗑️ Uninstall

 Run the script `scripts/uninstall_DocCropper.*` for your platform to stop DocCropper and remove its files.
 Run it with administrative privileges to avoid permission errors.
-The script saves `settings.json` and `env/license.env` to a `DocCropperBackup` folder in your profile so they can be restored on the next installation.
+The script saves `settings.json` and `env/license.env` to a `DocCropperBackup` folder in your profile, and future installers automatically restore these files if present.

 ---